tube0013/tube_gateways/README.md

       port: 'tcp://IPADDRESS:6638'

-# USB Connected Coordinantors - NO Ethernet #
+# USB Connected Coordinantors - NO Ethernet

+If not using HAOS be sure to pass the device through to the docker container.
+Donig that is outside the scope of this documentation.

 Find the Devices port:

-if using HAOS:
+For using HAOS:
 Settings > System > Hardware > 3 Dot menu > All Hardware

 OR